sammy-kablammy/kablamboard/README.md

 ## firmware?

-the firmware for all my stuff is in
+the firmware for all of my keyboards is over in
 [my QMK fork](https://github.com/sammy-kablammy/qmk_firmware)

-...but it's a little messy over there

-sorry